 This is demonstrated in the break of ‘Dirty Linen’, where Swarbrick’s violin is joined in turn by all the other instruments, building to a fast crescendo and showcasing the virtuosity of each member.
 The central track is the low key and lengthy ‘Sloth’, which on initial plays is unremarkable before revealing itself as one of Thompson’s best and most unique compositions.
 The other major highlight is the rollicking ‘Sir Patrick Spens’, which opens side two of the LP version, a melodic traditional sea shanty.
 Thompson requested that his ‘Poor Will and the Jolly Hangman’ be removed from the LP version, but restored to the track-list on the CD version it’s one of the better songs here and the album would feel thin and incomplete without it.

 Full House is worthy, but without Sandy Denny’s voice and with less engaging material, it’s less notable than their 1969 releases.
+While Simon Nicol has kept the band going, with Thompson, Matthews, Hutchings, and Denny all departed, I follow the band’s spin-off projects after this point.

 Ten Favourite Fairport Convention Songs